Work Experience Planning

 The steps required for work experience are:

-Step 1 – complete and return the Parental Consent Form to your form class leader (WorkExp Parent Consent Form 2015 (1) (1)) by 18th March 2019.
+Step 1 – complete and return the Parental Consent Form to your form class leader by 18th March 2020.

-Step 2 – complete a career and skills review (in form class/PSE) with your form class leader.
+Step 2 – complete a career and skills review in PSE.
 This will help you identify what type of company/job/career area you would like to know more about.
 You will then conduct research and find out who to contact for appropriate work experience .
-You will work on Assessment task 1 in your Work Experience Work Book in PSE and in Form class during S3 – this is where you record all the information you need in a .
+You will work on Assessment task 1 in your Work Experience Work Booklet during S3 – this is where you record all the information you need for the SQA unit.

-Step 5 – you will receive confirmation from Mrs Gallagher that your placement has passed Risk Assessment and you will get a list of information you need to know eg their address, your start time, etc. You must fill this information into Assessment Task 2.
-(Both Assessment tasks can be found in GLOW/Work experience Tile/S3 work experience planning folder.)
+Step 5 – you will receive confirmation from Mrs Gallagher that your placement has passed Risk Assessment and you will get a list of information you need to know for the placement eg their address, your start time, etc. You must fill this information into Assessment Task 2 in your booklet.

 Previous pupils’ experience of work experience: